olepoeschl/NQueensFAF-GUI/README.md

 CPU: *i5-9300h @4GHz undervolted* <br>
 GPU: GTX-1650 (Laptop) <br>
 (Attention: when testing times on GPU, your graphics card may go into another power state.
-To avoid this, you can use a tool such as "nvidiainfo". <br>
+To avoid this, you can use a tool such as "nvidiainfo".
 Also, for some nvidia cards there is a big startup time for the kernel, depending also on the boardsize N. )

 # Versions
 unless its stated otherwise, following times are referring to *single-threaded*